novos-org/novos/README.md

 - Solarnight (themes/solarnight)
   - Solarnight is a Rose Pine inspired theme.
 - Nordish (themes/nordish)
-  - Nordish is, well.... a Nord inpspired theme.
+  - Nordish is, well.... a Nord inspired theme.

 ## Documentation
 Documentation is available at [docs/](./docs)